 - No incentive to work faster

-The next best method, I think, is to charge by the project.
+The next best method, I think, is to charge on a project basis.
 This method solves the downside of charging by time.
-In the end, you are selling the final outcome instead of your time.
-It solves the lack of incentive for you to work faster which is beneficial to you and your clients.
+In the end, you are selling the outcome instead of your time.
+It addresses the lack of incentive for you to work faster, which is beneficial to you and your clients.

-The way to determine the price of a project it by estimating the total time required for a project.
-This requires you to have some project experience to do.
+You determine the price of a project by estimating the total time required to complete it.
+This approach requires you to have some project experience to do.
 First, gather the exact requirements for a project.
 Then, break the task down in the days and determine the number of days you would require to deliver the project.
 Take your daily rate (same method of calculation as above) and multiply it by the number of days it takes to complete the project.
 You will get the total cost of the project.

-The problem with this method is that the project requires very clear requirements from the beginning and has almost no room for changes in the middle.
-Besides that, the actual project time may exceed the estimated time and it provides you with no compensation for the extra work.
-Therefore, if requirements are not clear, you are better off with charging on a time basis.
+The problem with this method is that the project requires precise requirements from the beginning and has almost no room for changes in the middle.
+Besides that, the actual project time may exceed the estimated time, and it provides you with no compensation for the extra work.
+Therefore, if requirements are unclear, you are better off with charging on a time basis.

 - Requires clear requirements